 The toast at each session was “Ne fidos inter amicos sit, qui dicta foras eliminet”, or, “What’s said at Steak Club, stays at Steak Club”.

-NOTE: Hawksmoor Seven Dials is open daily – you can find out more, or book a table right HERE.
+NOTE: Hawksmoor Seven Dials is open for lunch and dinner daily – you can find out more, or book a table right HERE.